The History and Legacy of the Silk Road

 Before the Silk Road: The Persian Royal Road

-A portion of the Silk Road was used by Darius the Great’s Achaemenid Empire, about 300 years before the Han Dynasty used the routes.
+A portion of the old Silk Road was used by Darius the Great’s Achaemenid Empire, about 300 years before the Han empire (Dynasty) used the routes.
 Called the Royal Road, it ran for 2,400 kilometres (1,500 miles) from the ancient Persian capital of Susa across Anatolia to the Aegean Sea.

 The Birth of the Silk Road